Wikilicious/pygmc/docs/index.rst

 PyGMC Documentation
 ===================

-PyGMC is a Python API for Geiger–Müller Counters (GMCs) / Geiger Counters.
+PyGMC is a Python API for Geiger–Müller Counters, GMC, Geiger Counters.
 It has just one dependency (pyserial) and works on multiple operating
 systems: Windows, OSX, Linux.
 PyGMC aims to be a minimalistic interface - lowering the installation requirements and allowing the user to build their